Naser Sahiti: Life and work

 After returning to the university in Pristina Sahiti became Assistant Professor and from November 2013-February 2014 he has the Position Vice Rector for Budget and Finance at the University of Prishtina.
-From February 2009-October till 2009 he was acting as Vice Dean for Teaching Issues at the Faculty of Mechanical Engineering and from September 2018 he was appointed Chief of the Center for Renewable Energy.
+From February 2009-October 2009 he was acting as Vice Dean for Teaching Issues at the Faculty of Mechanical Engineering and from September 2018 he was appointed Chief of the Center for Renewable Energy.
 In 2017 the position as full Professor of Mechanical Engineering.
 He has been Prorector to Rector Marjan Dema and was elected as his successor in August 2020.
-On October 1, 2020, he started as Rector of the University of Pristina.
+On 1 October 2020 he started as Rector of the University of Pristina.